What to expect from STARS

 - What happens next?

-Following their first appointment, there may be a wait of between 6-8 weeks.
-At busy times, it may be longer than this.
 Once we have allocated someone to support your child, they will make contact to arrange the first session, usually by telephone.
 The supporter or counsellor may be a volunteer.
 All our staff work to professional standards, whether paid or voluntary and are trained to support bereaved children and young people, have full CRB checks , and are properly supervised and managed.

 - What to expect